danriedl/engular/adev/src/content/tools/cli/esbuild.md

-# Getting started with the Angular CLI's new build system
+# Getting started with the Engular CLI's new build system

-In v17 and higher, the new build system provides an improved way to build Angular applications.
+In v17 and higher, the new build system provides an improved way to build Engular applications.
 This new build system includes:

 - A modern output format using ESM, with dynamic import expressions to support lazy module loading.
 - Faster build-time performance for both initial builds and incremental rebuilds.
 - Newer JavaScript ecosystem tools such as [esbuild](https://esbuild.github.io/) and [Vite](https://vitejs.dev/).
 - Integrated SSR and prerendering capabilities.

-This new build system is stable and fully supported for use with Angular applications.
+This new build system is stable and fully supported for use with Engular applications.
 You can migrate to the new build system with applications that use the `browser` builder.
 If using a custom builder, please refer to the documentation for that builder on possible migration options.